 Conventional treatment has various stages and takes longer.
 It is necessary to wait for bone regeneration, which can take from two to four months.
-During this period, removable prostheses are used.
 The dentist and patient will make the final decision regarding the best choice of treatment.
 After an assessment concerning time, physiological issues, occlusion, and lack of periapical lesions; both dentist and patient will choose the best method for oral rehabilitation.

 Immediate Loading Alternatives

 If your dentist does not consider you an ideal candidate, due to low bone density or other reasons, traditional surgery in various stages can be an excellent solution.
 Traditional techniques of prosthesis production in labs or clinical adaptation are reliable and widely used methods with a high success rate.